 Our visit to Leap Castle

 On Monday we headed off the tourist track to County Tipperary to the "most haunted castle in Ireland."
 16th century Leap Castle (pronounced Lep) near Roscrea has been the home and perpetual fix-up project for noted tinwhistle player Sean Ryan since 1991.
-Go ahead and google Leap Castle for all the gory details, literally.
+Go ahead and google Leap Castle for all the gory details, literally, or click here or on the photo of the castle here to see one of many TV shows on Leap.
 Sean himself welcomed us into the main great room where he enthralled us with its long history from the 1500s right up to the Irish civil war.
 He pointed out that Charles Carroll, the only Catholic to sign the Declaration of Independence, was from the castle's O'Carroll clan.

 Those who were not claustrophobic ventured up the narrow winding staircase through 3 levels of the castle tower and its rooms up to the Bloody Chapel (google it).
 Anne Callanan-Ryan told us more stories of the murder and mayhem that took place there and with another room being called the Murder Hole Room you may get why it's haunted, though Sean is quick to tell you that the spirits don't seem to be malevolent.
-Having descended back down to the main hall, Sean invited us to sit and proceeded to play music, accompanied by two musician friends.
+Having descended back down to the main hall, Sean invited us to sit and proceeded to play tinwhistle, accompanied by Conor Harnett on flute and drums.
 He invited us to join them.
 Grainne and Lucy had their concertinas and Carmen and I took out the fiddles.
 Dennis had his flute and Isabel Pontes her tinwhistle.
-A lovely bit of music was shared in that ancient hall and even a step dance or two and some songs!
+Conor, is also a champion dancer, and in a very small space in front of us, regaled us with some mighty stepdancing to our playing.
+A lovely bit of music was shared in that ancient hall and even our driver Seamus gave us a song.
 What a memorable afternoon.
 Definitely one of the trip's highlights for me and many others.

 For our last day in Galway we had "time on our own" to explore this friendly, walkable city.
 Just a walk down Shop Street brought you to numerous historic sites like: a remnant of the original medieval city walls now enveloped by shops, Lynch's Castle (now a bank), St. Nicolas' Church (dating to 1320) with Lynch's Window (where the city's mayor James Lynch "lynched" his son in 1493 as punishment for murdering a Spanish merchant), the Spanish Arch and Galway City Museum down on the river bank.
 There were street musicians and performances up and down the entire length of the street.
 Some folks ventured further afield and grabbed a tour to the Aran Islands or walked down the canal to Galway Cathedral.